awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ![AWS Tracking Application](images/greet14.png)

-To access the application, open your browser and use the following syntax.
+To access the application, open your browser and enter the full URL into a browser.

-**URL/greeting**

-You need **/greeting** at the end of the URL so that a request is made to the /greeting controller in the **GreetingController** class.
-When you enter the full URL (including **/greeting**) into a browser, you see the form.

 ![AWS Blog Application](images/greet15.png)